-Early in the morning we drove up into the mountains of Meteora, to experience the morning light on these fascinating formations.
+Early in the morning, we drove up into the mountains of Meteora, to experience the morning light on these fascinating formations.
 After driving from one lookout point to the next, we started at the bottom again, to explore the rocks close up on a hike.

 When the sun rose, the tips of the boulders with the monasteries on top were bathed in the morning light.
 That early, nobody else was around, really magical!

-Our hike started just outside of the village of Kastraki (39.722326, 21.622373) We used a route from Wikiloc for this tour: Caminata Meteora.
+Our hike started just outside the village of Kastraki (39.722326, 21.622373) We used a route from Wikiloc for this tour: Caminata Meteora.
 It took us around and up the rocks and finally on an old path leading down from St. Stephen’s Monastery in less than 3 hours.

 The rocks are composed of a mixture of sandstone and conglomerate.